Cocoa Story: Cocoa as raw material

 The indigenous inhabitants of South America have known the secrets of the cocoa bean for over three thousand years.
 Columbus discovered the beans during his fourth voyage to the new world.
 When the Spanish conquistador Hernan Cortes conquered Mexico in 1521, he stole the recipe for 'xocolatl', a cocoa drink, from the Aztecs.
 The Aztecs customarily fermented and dried the cocoa beans, rubbed them into a powder and mixed them with water and herbs.
 This drink was so popular that cocoa beans served as a local currency.
-One rabbit cost ten beans, a slave one hundred beans.
 The conquistadors introduced the cocoa drink to the Spanish court, where sugar or honey were added.

 Food of the gods for the people

 For more than a century the Spanish managed to keep the recipe secret, but from the seventeenth century onwards the use of cocoa spread throughout Europe.
 First to the European royal courts, then to the well-to-do, and finally to the common people.
 At the end of the seventeenth century the drinking of cocoa had become so entrenched as a stimulant and medicine that it was even taxed.
 The world trade in cocoa was already at that time firmly in the hands of Dutch merchants.
 From the eighteenth century onwards this was also the case for the production of cocoa 'cakes', that is, a non-liquid form of cocoa mass, to which sugar has been added.
 In his botanical classification system, the botanist Linnaeus gave the cocoa tree the name Theobroma (food for the gods).